ChiragAgg5k/email-ticket-automator/README.md

 ### Getting Started

-1. **Visit the landing page** to learn about EmailTicket's features
+1. **Visit the landing page** to learn about Email Ticket's features
 2. **Sign up** for a new account or **sign in** with existing credentials
 3. **Access the dashboard** to view and manage support tickets